 The speed, skill, force, pain and effort is all captivating.
 It’s a beautiful, brutal thing, with a lot more to it than meets the eye.
 We stand back and watch Nacer Bouhanni go boxing.
 His sparring partner is Sofiane Takoucht, a professional boxer and former European featherweight champion who is one of Nacer’s close friends from back home in Nancy.

-It has been a bad couple of years for Nacer and he’s got steam to let off.
-Relations – or the lack thereof – with his Cofidis team and in particular its general manager Cédric Vasseur have not been good.
-He bagged a Vuelta stage win last year but it was the saviour of a season whose handful of victories came at a sprinkling of lower-ranked French races that should be the bread and butter of a sprinter’s palmarès, not the highlights.
+It had been a bad couple of years for Nacer and he had steam to let off.
+Relations – or the lack thereof – with his Cofidis team and in particular its general manager Cédric Vasseur had not been good.
+He bagged a Vuelta stage win in 2018 but it was the saviour of a season whose handful of victories came at a sprinkling of lower-ranked French races that should be the bread and butter of a sprinter’s palmarès, not the highlights.

 Crucially, it was another year when he didn’t go to Milan-Sanremo or the Tour de France.